COLD CASE: Arrest Made In Gunpoint Rape Of Couple At Paterson Great Falls

-Exactly a year after a couple was sexually assaulted at gunpoint at the Great Falls in Paterson, authorities announced that they’ve made an arrest.
+Exactly a year after a couple was sexually assaulted at gunpoint at the Great Falls in Paterson, authorities announced that they’d made an arrest.

 The man and woman were ambushed at the historic site when William Vazquez, 32, jumped from the bushes with a silver revolver in his hand and forced them into sex on Aug.
 9, 2021, they said.